Skip to main content

 This validation of your lived experience ∞ the feeling that your health is a private matter ∞ is mirrored in the structure of these federal laws.
 They create a legal boundary around your body, a zone of privacy that cannot be breached by corporate wellness policies.

 The fatigue you experience is a symptom; its underlying cause could be related to thyroid function, adrenal output, or sex hormone balance.
-A that pressures you to disclose data related to these systems is treading on legally protected ground.
+A wellness program that pressures you to disclose data related to these systems is treading on legally protected ground.
 The primary risk for employers, therefore, is a failure to respect this boundary.

 It is the risk of treating employees as a homogenous group whose health can be managed with generic, data-extractive programs, rather than as individuals with unique and protected biological identities.

-The journey to understanding these is intertwined with the journey of understanding your own physiology.
+The journey to understanding these legal risks is intertwined with the journey of understanding your own physiology.
 Recognizing the complexity of your endocrine system illuminates why these laws are so critical.
 Your hormonal health is not a simple input-output system.
 It is a dynamic, interconnected network.

 A disruption in one area can have cascading effects throughout the body.
 An employer who is ignorant of this complexity is likely to design a program that is not only ineffective but also legally perilous.
 They might, for instance, incentivize weight loss without providing reasonable accommodations for an employee whose weight is affected by a diagnosed endocrine disorder, a clear violation of the ADA.